justmrisrael/InvoiceGen/README.md

 5. Tested API with [Advanced REST client Application by MuleSoft](https://install.advancedrestclient.com/install/) using objects corresponding to the schema provided.
     Objects were saved successfully to the database.
 6. REST API implementaion complete.
 Application can now interact with the database.
-6. Applicatiion has been updated to support creating, reading, updating and deleting documents from the database.
+7. Applicatiion has been updated to support creating, reading, updating and deleting documents from the database.
+9. Creating the user interface; stled using bootstrap.

 ### Main Files
     'server.js'